Skip to Content

 Now, cookies don’t usually contain much protein.
 But these cookies have a ton- 6 grams of protein per cookie.

 But they taste just as good as regular cookies.
-They’re soft, sweet, and full of peanut butter and chocolate chip goodness- you won’t want to share them.
+They’re soft, sweet, and full of peanut butter and chocolate chip goodness.

 Per Serving: